 I have a feeling this was written by a learner themselves.
 Which is cool, we all make mistakes.
-But as stated by ling.ko, it should really be 거의.
-The current sentence would be more actually translated as "my little brother usually ate food."
+As stated by ling.ko, in addition to the issue of the formal/informal mix, the correct Korean sentence would not use 대부분 meaning 'mostly,' or 'usually,' but rather 거의 다 'almost all'.
+The current sentence -- 제 남동생은 밥을 대부분 먹었어요 -- would be more actually translated as "my little brother usually ate food."

 There is no easy answer, and all native Korean speakers are in a constant process of gauging their fellows to figure out who has the higher position in a conversation.
 That said, I can give you a few tips.

 Children can generally be spoken to informally, without -요 or words that indicate a respectful distance like 제.
 If the child is 17 and you are 20, for example, this is less clear cut and you can insult the younger person by being informal too quickly.

 With people of the same age who are not close friends, speak formally until you either get close or the other person drops their formality.
 If they never do, you probably shouldn't either.